RNA-FRETools/MASH-FRET/docs/Getting_started.md

 After completing your experiment settings, the new project is created and appears in the project list of the [project management area](#project-management-area).
-You can now proceed with your data analysis by using the different [Modules](#modules-and-tutorials).
+Set the default file export destination, *i.e.* the root folder, in the [project management area](#project-management area) and proceed with your data analysis by using the different [Modules](#modules-and-tutorials).